 Then, by divesting from polluting companies such as what the University of Oxford recently did.
 In fact, a few months ago it announced that it will drop all fossil fuel companies from their £3 billion endowments.

-To me, sustainability is a responsible consumption of any resource (material or immaterial) and create the best output leaving a positive impact on the ecosystem.
-Sustainable practices in any industry involve right sourcing, processing, and producing the goods to the highest efficiency while creating a scalable and eco-friendly value chain.
+To me, sustainability is a responsible consumption of any resource (material or immaterial) and creating the best output leaving a positive impact on the ecosystem.
+Sustainable practices in any industry involve the right sourcing, processing, and producing the goods to the highest efficiency while creating a scalable and eco-friendly value chain.

-As a finance student, I have developed a keen interest in studying the concepts of sustainable finance and found it interesting to consider the environmental, social and governance (ESG) parameters into account when making an investment decision.
+As a finance student, I have developed a keen interest in studying the concepts of sustainable finance and found it interesting to consider the environmental, social, and governance (ESG) parameters into account when making an investment decision.
 This will lead to increased long-term investment into sustainable economic activities and projects.
 The finance industry is the nucleus of every business and sustainable practices and restructuring in huge industries will require financial professionals to have good knowledge in this domain.

 In recent times, there has been increased attention towards sustainable practices across industries ranging from energy to automobile and fashion.
 The European countries are in the frontline to initiate stringent laws to make companies follow the best practices.
 According to a research paper, I just read the investments in sustainable finance will outnumber the traditional investments by 2025 and there will be a huge restructuring across industries and countries.
 Many financial institutions and investment banks have affirmed that sustainable practices will be a long-term profitable strategy and have setup a separate division to investigate ESG investing and restructuring of organisations who wish to transform their company.